chrisjmccormick/chrisjmccormick.github.io/_posts/2014-01-10-stereo-vision-tutorial-part-i.markdown

 This tutorial provides an introduction to calculating a disparity map from two rectified stereo images, and includes example MATLAB code and images.

 _A note on this tutorial: This tutorial is based on one provided by Mathworks a while back.
 It's no longer on their website, but I've found an archived version [here](https://lost-contact.mit.edu/afs/cs.stanford.edu/pkg/matlab-r2010a/matlab/r2010a/toolbox/vipblks/vipdemos/html/videostereo.html).
-If that goes down for some reason, I've also saved it as a PDF [here]({{ site.url }}/assets/StereoVision/Stereo Vision - Mathworks Example Article.pdf) You can find my code and the example images at the bottom of this post; the code I provide does not have any dependencies on the computer vision toolbox._
+If that goes down for some reason, I've also saved it as a PDF [here]({{ site.url }}/assets/StereoVision/Stereo Vision - Mathworks Example Article.pdf).
+You can find my code and the example images at the bottom of this post; the code I provide does not have any dependencies on the computer vision toolbox._

 ### Simple Block Matching